 Draftsman: What’s New in Altium Designer 19

 Draftsman® has been a valuable asset to designers since Altium Designer 16.
 Although some users may have found it to be incomplete due to their unique board requirements, Draftsman has helped many designs go to production.
-Since its introduction Draftsman has evolved more and more into what it is today: a robust, stable, and powerful PCB drawing tool, specifically made to help designers automate their fabrication and assembly drawing process.
+Since its introduction Draftsman has evolved more and more into what it is today: a robust, stable, and powerful PCB drawing editor, specifically made to help designers automate their fabrication and assembly drawing process.

 Take a look at some of the improvements over the years.

 We first introduced Draftsman, allowing people to quickly make their fabrication and assembly drawings from within the same tool they used to design their PCB.
-Right out of the gate Draftsman could place multiple views across multiple pages including assembly, fabrication, drill drawing, layer stack and more; with the added ability to create custom templates and dimensions right within the document without having to export to a mechanical tool.
+Right out of the gate Draftsman could place multiple views across multiple pages including assembly, fabrication, drill drawing, layer stack, and more; with the added ability to create custom templates and dimensions right within the document without having to export to a mechanical tool.

 The release of Draftsman for Altium Designer® was yet another step forward in completing the first stage of Draftsman.
 This included support for panelization, outjobs, isometric views, and the ability to add geometric tolerances, all of which were greatly appreciated by our community.